number571/go-peer/README.md

 <p align="center"><img src="cmd/hidden_lake/applications/messenger/_images/hlm_chat.gif" alt="hlm_chat.gif"/></p>
 <p align="center">Figure 6.
 Example of chat room in HLM.</p>

-However, there are additional features aimed at the security of the HLM application itself.
-All messages are stored in a local database in encrypted form with a key formed from `storage_key` param.

 ### Build and run

 Default build and run